Back

 food cost and gross margin

-How to calculate your ratio food cost
+How to calculate your food cost ratio ?

 Raw materials (food products, beverages, packaging, etc.) are generally a restaurant's main source of expenditure.
 The food cost or food cost ratio is an indicator that measures the share of raw material costs in restaurant sales.
 It's the most important ratio in the restaurant business!
 To calculate it, simply divide raw material costs by sales and multiply the result by 100.